Learn how to make simple stamped Christmas cards at home.

 Christmas wrapping paper

-You could also use the stamp to make wrapping handmade wrapping paper?
+You could also use the stamp to make handmade wrapping paper

-If I’ve inspired you to get creative this Christmas please do share.
-Tag me on Facebook and Instagram @MichelleHughesDesign or Twitter @Design_York or use the hashtags #MichelleHughesDesign
+If I’ve inspired you to get creative this Christmas, please share.
+Tag me on Facebook and Instagram @MichelleHughesDesign or Twitter @Design_York, or use the hashtags #MichelleHughesDesign

 I'd love to create an online gallery for all your creations.
 Anonymous of course.
 If you'd like your's adding please contact me via email.

-You will learn how to carve a variety of mark making techniques and print your design by hand.
-Detailed step by step guides and video tutorials will guide you through each stage to make your very own linocut print.
+Online self-paced learning and full access for one year so you can study at your own pace and home.
+You will learn how to carve a variety of mark-making techniques and print your design by hand.
+Detailed step-by-step guides and video tutorials will guide you through each stage of making your linocut print.

 "I have been wanting to do some linocut printing for a long time but have always been too nervous to make the leap as I was unsure of where to begin.
 This course was just the thing I needed; it has taught me all the basics, inspired me and I am now confident enough to start.
 Thank you Michelle."